sibby-killer/AI_Assignment_W3/README.md

 Digit Recognition	98.2%	98.1%	98.0%	~5 minutes
 Iris Classification	96.7%	96.5%	96.7%	<1 second
 Text Analysis	-	-	-	<1 second
-🎮 How to Use the Web App
+## 🎮 How to Use the Web App
 Drawing Tab ✏️
 Draw a digit (0–9) in the canvas

-Click "Classify Drawing"
+Click Classify Drawing

-View real-time predictions and confidence scores
+View predictions and confidence scores

 Upload Tab 📤
-Upload an image containing a handwritten digit
+Upload a digit image

-Click "Analyze Uploaded Image"
+Click Analyze Uploaded Image

 View classification results